cjimti/mk/_posts/2018-06-15-golang-reverse-proxy.md

 }
 ```

 If you are curious how `p.eng.ProcessRequest(w, r)` filters data check out the method `ProcessRequest` in the [rweng] source code (read/write engine).
-In [rweng]  the function **NewEngFromYml** where the [yaml configuration] file is Unmarshaled into a configuration struct after which all [regex patterns] and [go templates] are pre-compiled.
+In [rweng] the function **NewEngFromYml** is where the [yaml configuration] file is Unmarshaled into a configuration struct after which all [regex patterns] and [go templates] are pre-compiled.

 ### Next Steps

-**Middleware**: The method `p.eng.ProcessRequest(w, r)` is called before `p.proxy.ServeHTTP(w, r)` and of course this would be a great place to call dynamically, any number of handler middlewares.
+**Middleware**: The method `p.eng.ProcessRequest(w, r)` is called before `p.proxy.ServeHTTP(w, r)` and of course this would be a great place to call dynamically any number of handler middlewares.
 We can also inject middleware higher up in the [net/http] package.

-**Concurrency**: In the [rweng] method `ProcessRequest` filters run serially, however, if dealing with a vast number of rules a more sophisticated Fan-out, fan-in solution can chunk the rules and process them concurrently (assuming you are working on copies of data).
+**Concurrency**: In the [rweng] method `ProcessRequest` filters run serially, however, if dealing with a vast number of rules, a more sophisticated Fan-out, fan-in solution can chunk the rules and process them concurrently (assuming you are working on copies of data).
 See [Go Concurrency Patterns: Pipelines and cancellation].